isomerpages/scamshield/pages/About the ScamShield Bot.md

 ## Check and Report scams via the Bot on WhatsApp
 #
 > #### Wondering whether you received a scam message or call?
 Now you can check or report a scam directly to the Singapore Police Force via the official ScamShield Bot on WhatsApp at https://go.gov.sg/scamshield-bot

+##### The ScamShield Bot is the latest scam-fighting product developed by Open Government Products in collaboration with the Singapore Police Force and the National Crime Prevention Council.

 #### 1. What is the ScamShield bot?